naofireblade/homebridge-weather-plus/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-weather-plus` *Note: The installation might take 5 minutes.*
 3. Gather an API key for a weather service from the register link in the table above
-4. Update your configuration file.
-See the samples below.
+4. Configure via the plugin `homebridge-config-ui-x` or update your configuration file manually.
+See the explanations and samples below.

 ## Observations and Forecasts